ANOTHER HAYAT TAHRIR AL-SHAM ATTACK ON QAMHANA FAILED IN NORTHERN HAMA

 Members of the 5th Corps are heading to the Hama countryside (source):

-Posted by South Front on March 26, 2017, With 584 Reads Filed under Military.
+Posted by South Front on March 26, 2017, With 590 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.